-There are more resident workers professionals in the Cook Shire than any other occupation.
+There are more resident workers (All industries) Professionals in the Cook Shire than any other occupation.

 When comparing the occupations of local resident workers with local workers, Occupation data indicates whether an economy draws on the skills offered by its own residents or relies on a different set of skills imported from elsewhere in the region.